MasterOfLogic1/ExcelXmlManager/README.md

 1. **Create a page** named `ReadSheetToCollection` in the target Blue Prism Object.
 2. **Ensure the page** contains the imported DLLs mentioned as external references and the namespace imports.
 3. **In a code stage** on the `ReadSheetToCollection` page, implement the following:
+4. The code stage would have the following arguments: excelFullFilePath (Text, Input): The full file path to the Excel workbook.
+SheetName (Text, Input): The name of the sheet to read.
+If not provided, it retrieves the sheet name using sheetIndex. sheetIndex (Number, Input): The index of the sheet to read (0-based).
+Used if SheetName is not provided.
+Range (Text, Input): The range of cells to read (e.g., "A1").
+If omitted, reads the entire sheet. hasHeader (Flag, Input): Flag indicating if the first row should be treated as header names in the DataTable. dt (Collection, Output): The DataTable containing the data read from the Excel sheet.

 ```vb
 Try